 These audits or inspections may involve the REB; therefore, the REB must have policies in place for dealing with external audits or inspections.
-The Researcher is responsible for notifying the REB of any planned audits or inspections of research projects overseen by the REB.
+The Researcher is responsible for promptly notifying Research Ethics of any planned audits or inspections of research projects overseen by the REB.